whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 1. Delete tale
 1. Import tale from Zenodo
 1. Confirm publishInfo
-1. Download and run local
+1. Download and extract the exported Tale
+1. Execute the `run-local.sh` command to run the Tale locally

 ### Regression tests